Gamla Uppsala: Gamla Uppsala Church

-Gamla Uppsala Church (Gamla Uppsala kyrka) was the seat of the Archbishopric of Sweden prior to 1273, when the seat was moved to Östra Aros (Östra Aros was then renamed Uppsala due to a papal request).
-The old cathedral was probably built in the 11th century, but finished in the 12th century.
-The stone building may have been preceded by a wooden church and probably by the large Temple at Uppsala.
-After a fire in 1240, the nave and transepts of the cathedral were removed, leaving only the choir and central tower, and with the addition of the sacristy and the porch gave the church its present outer appearance.
-In the 15th century, vaults were added as well as chalk paintings.
-Among the medieval wooden sculptures there are three crucifixes from the 12th, 13th and 15th centuries.
+Gamla Uppsala Church (Gamla Uppsala kyrka) was the seat of the Swedish Archbishopric until 1273, when the archiepiscopal seat was moved to Östra Aros, which was subsequently renamed Uppsala at papal request.
+The old cathedral was probably begun in the 11th century and completed in the 12th century.
+The stone building may have been preceded by a wooden church and, before that, by the large Temple at Uppsala.
+After a fire in 1240, the nave and transepts of the cathedral were removed, leaving only the choir and central tower.
+The later addition of the sacristy and porch gave the church much of its present exterior appearance.
+Vaults and chalk paintings were added in the 15th century.
+Among its medieval wooden sculptures are three crucifixes dating from the 12th, 13th and 15th centuries.

-Archbishop Valerius was buried here.
-King Eric IX of Sweden was as well, before being moved to Uppsala Cathedral.
-Astronomer, physicist and mathematician Anders Celsius (1701–1744) was also buried at Gamla Uppsala Church next to his grandfather Magnus Celsius (1621–1679).
+Archbishop Valerius was buried in the church.
+King Eric IX of Sweden was also buried there before his remains were moved to Uppsala Cathedral.
+Astronomer, physicist and mathematician Anders Celsius (1701–1744) was buried at Gamla Uppsala Church alongside his grandfather, Magnus Celsius (1621–1679).